Madan Mohan Mahato

-Madan Mohan Mahato was an Indian politician, belonging to the Indian National Congress.
-He was born on 2 January 1927 in Agardih village (Purulia District).
+Madan Mohan Mahato (born 2 January 1927) was an Indian politician, belonging to the Indian National Congress.

+Mahato was born on 2 January 1927 in Agardih village (Purulia District).
 He was the son of Joyram Mahato.
 He went to school at Hulmura H.E.
 School.
 Mahato worked as a school teacher.
 He lived in Agardih village and served as an office bearer in a number of local association there.
 In the Indian National Congress he served as the Kashipur Block Congress Committee Vice President and was a member of the Purulia District Congress Committee.

-Mahata won the Kashipur constituency seat in the 1971 West Bengal Legislative Assembly election, obtaining 11,552 votes (38.52%).
+Mahato won the Kashipur constituency seat in the 1971 West Bengal Legislative Assembly election, obtaining 11,552 votes (38.52%).
 The following year he retained the Kashipur seat in the 1972 West Bengal Legislative Assembly election, obtaining 14,220 votes (57.28%).

 Mahato contested the Hura constituency seat in the 1991 West Bengal Legislative Assembly election, finishing in second place with 25,439 votes (27.74%).